Marylebone Lane: Character

-The southern part of the street includes some larger buildings, such as Debenhams department store, which borders the street, and the Radisson Blu Edwardian, Berkshire hotel.
-The entrance to the Welbeck Street Car Park is in the southern part of Marylebone Lane, adjacent to the London Steinway Hall.
+The southern part of the street includes some larger buildings, such as the M Building which replaced the Debenhams department store, which borders the street, and the Radisson Blu Edwardian, Berkshire hotel.
+It used to also contain the entrance to the Welbeck Street Car Park (since replace by the Henrietta House Office Building) in the southern part of Marylebone Lane, adjacent to the London Steinway Hall.

 The Marylebone Court House once stood at the south end of the street and was erected by the Earl of Oxford as a manorial court.
 It was demolished and rebuilt in 1825 but retained the same name.
 After no longer being used as a court it became Marylebone Town Hall for a time and was also used as a hall for public speaking.